Overview

 There are a few terms that will help you understand insurance:

-Copays: amounts you pay for a doctor’s visit or a prescription that come out of pocket.
+- Copays: amounts you pay for a doctor’s visit or a prescription that comes out of pocket.
 These amounts go toward your deductible.

-Coinsurance: the percentage of expenses you pay.
-Every plan should break down specific things like an ER visit or delivery of a baby and list the portion you are required to pay.
+- Coinsurance: the percentage of expenses you pay.
+Every plan should break down specific things like an ER visit or delivery of a baby and list the portion you must pay.

 PPO vs. HMO